kbat/docs/analysis/newf2/introexer.md

-# welcome to the exercise part
+# Exercises

+These are some very basic exercises to refresh you on the basics of pointers

 {% challenge " Question " %}
 Considering only performance, when should you pass small objects by value, reference and pointer?